Wh1t3Rh1n0/edc/README.md

 - Shortcut to prevent screen from locking.
 - Batch file to run the white command prompt when it's blocked by Group Policy.

 ## Notes on use

 - Portable files need to be renamed after download to make them work.
 Just change the `-` to a `.`.

+## Changelog

+- **2023-10-23**
-    - `rename-all.bat` is included in the `portable` folder to quickly rename them all at once.
+	- Added `rename-all.bat` to the `portable` folder to quickly rename the portable files to their correct extensions all at once.
+	- Added `.screenrc` customizations to the bash installer.